zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [APZ 156.5] (#apz156 .5) {#apz156 .5 .ref .apz} "At the top of a rock
-Seventh thou saith unto the people, and there are five shotas that have this samathas The Buddha rose to the faith of the doctrine of such parables The group of people who have come down to the Jharawen Madanaha.”
+Seventh thou saith unto the people, and there are five shotas that have this samathas The Buddha rose to the faith of the doctrine of such parables The group of people who have come down to the Jharawen Madanaha."

-So the bushmen have open eyes with Buddha eyes, how the bushers have a Buddha's eyes He says to the Almighty Consciousness that he has open eyes, “Samathasa” The spouses were made of the Almighty
+So the bushmen have open eyes with Buddha eyes, how the bushers have a Buddha's eyes He says to the Almighty Consciousness that he has open eyes, "Samathasa" The spouses were made of the Almighty

 [APZ 156.6] (#apz156 .6) {#apz156 .6 .ref .apz} "This world did not see him
 Nothing.
 There is nothing unobsoluble.
 A doctrine to know All was known.
-Therefore, the ascenseers name Samanthakkhu” He has open eyes with his own eyes.
+Therefore, the ascenseers name Samanthakkhu" He has open eyes with his own eyes.

 [APZ 156.7] (#apz156 .7) {#apz156 .7 .ref .apz} "Hazard Projects
-Doctrine” This is not a doctrine taken from heredity Not.
+Doctrine" This is not a doctrine taken from heredity Not.
 Not a fragmentary doctrine.
 Not a doctrine taken due to arguments.
 Business Not a doctrine taken by reason.
 Not a doctrine concised in the way.
 Dashtiya Not a doctrine taken care of, but a doctrine to himself, knowing one alone.
 NumeriThe doctrine is the name.

-[APZ 156.8] (#apz156 .8) {#apz156 .8 .ref .apz} "Hazard Efficacy”
+[APZ 156.8] (#apz156 .8) {#apz156 .8 .ref .apz} "Hazard Efficacy"
 There are two hazards.
 The infestation is the same as the infestation.
 Promotional hazards What, the lion, the business, the divine, the bear, the bear, the grossest bear, Progression, Mimmuah, Serpent, Scorpio, Spatula, Unformed or Unformed